What is the ‘New Plan’ for UK immigration?

 - 42,000 failed asylum seekers have not left the country despite having their asylum claim refused

-Here are the changes the Home Office want to make:
+Here are the changes that the Home Office want to make:

 - Ending of free movement